teambit/docs/docs/getting-started/installing-bit.md

 import LegacyWarning from '@site/docs/components/install/legacy-warning.md'

 To use Bit you will need to install it.
-We can do this using BVM, a version manger for Bit.
+You can do this by first installing BVM, a version manger for Bit and then installing Bit.

 ## 1. Install BVM